fidian/phonydata/README.md

 | title                 | `»` Three to eight capitalized words.                           | "Ad Voluptas Est Nihil"                      |
 | uuid                  | Version 4 random UUID.                                          | "e92f7cc8-7eb7-4ec4-B36-1b7d8cc8d66c"        |
 | word                  | `»` A word.                                                     | "quia"                                       |

+`phony.currency` provides an object similar to this one.

+    {
+        code: 'TTD',
+        symbol: '$',
+        digitalCode: '780',
+        name: 'Trinidad and Tobago Dollar',
+        countries: [ 'Trinidad and Tobago' ]
+    }

 `phony.random` returns a number from a range that starts at zero and ends just before one, also known as `[0-1)`.
 Use this as a basis for any random number generation because it can get reset when the user uses `phony.seed()`.